Robert J Ballantyne

 Consultant to Boards & Management

-Leadership roles in planetariums, tourism, environmental organizations, now a consultant to social profits.
-Base on Bowen Island in Canada.
+Leadership roles in planetariums, tourism, environmental organizations, now a consultant to social profit organizations and individuals.
+Based on Bowen Island in Canada.
 Click photo for his website.

 The Work of the Social Profit Institute